arjit-32/Computer-Science-Primer/src/content/articles/distributed-3.md

 ---
 title: Consistency & Concurrency Control
-meta_title: Consistency and Concurrency Control in Distributed Systems (2025)
+meta_title: Consistency and Concurrency Control in Distributed Systems | CS Primer
 description: Dive into the principles of consistency and concurrency control in distributed systems.
 Learn how to manage data integrity and synchronization in 2025’s distributed environment.
 author: Arjit Sharma
 series: ["distributed"]